klimisa/blog/_posts/2020-06-01-effective-logging.md

 - Which error should I fix first
 - Which should be the next performance improvement.

-You can base on your aggregation on,
+You can base your aggregation upon,

 - Shared volume of activities.
 - Which users are effected.